rudderlabs/rudderstack-docs/destinations/advertising/fb_custom_audience.md

 | Not using only `sessionIdDelete` | Yes ( Rudderstack will not explicitly create a session for the delete operation.)|
 | Not using both `sessionIdAdd` and `sessionIdDelete` | Yes ( Rudderstack will not explicitly create sessions for both the delete and add operations.)|

+{% hint style="info" %}
+`sessionIdAdd` and `sessionIdDelete` helps you track and use a particular session ID while adding or removing users.
+This is useful when you are sending data in chunks.
+If you do not include these fields, Facebook creates a session ID itself.

+Refer to the [Facebook documentation](https://developers.facebook.com/docs/marketing-api/audiences/guides/custom-audiences#step-2--specify-a-list-of-users) for more information on this.
+{% endhint %}

 The following code snippet shows a `track` event having only `userListAdd` with the schema fields \(e.g.`EMAIL`,`FIRST NAME`\) specified in the RudderStack dashboard:

 ```javascript